Tupolev Tu-22: Design

 Air for the crew was provided by a bleed air system on the engine compressors.
 This air was hot and had to be cooled before being pumped into the cockpit.
 This cooling was provided by a large total-loss evaporator running on a mixture of 40% ethanol and 60% distilled water (effectively vodka).
 This system garnered the aircraft one of its many nicknames, the "supersonic booze carrier".
 As the system vented the coolant after use, the aircraft could run out during flight, and comfort had to be balanced by the possibility of running out of coolant.
 Numerous cases of Tu-22 crews drinking the coolant mixture and becoming paralytically drunk led to a crackdown by Soviet Air Force authorities.
 Access to the bombers after flights was restricted, and more frequent checks were made on coolant levels.
-This higher level of security, however, did not end the practice outright.
+This higher level of security, however, did not end the practice.

 The Tu-22's defensive armament, operated by the weapons officer, consisted of a remotely controlled tail turret beneath the engine pods, containing a single 23 mm R-23 gun.
 The turret was directed by a small PRS-3A Argon gun-laying radar due to the weapons officer's total lack of rear visibility (and generally much more accurate and precise fire control than optical aiming).
 The bomber's main weapon load was carried in a fuselage bomb bay between the wings, capable of carrying a variety of free-fall weapons – up to 24 FAB-500 general-purpose bombs, one 9000 kg FAB-9000 bomb, or various nuclear bombs.
 On the Tu-22K, the bay was reconfigured to carry one Raduga Kh-22 (AS-4 Kitchen) missile semirecessed beneath the fuselage.
 The enormous weapon was big enough to have a substantial effect on handling and performance, and was also a safety hazard.